0x6a69616e/kpsdk-solver/README.md

   parent: {
     // `load-complete` indicates whether or not to fully load the target page
     // Kasada SDK options do not need to be specified when this option is enabled
-    // when disabled, the target page is loaded as a blank page to reduce loading latency 'load-complete': false, // default
+    // when disabled, the target page loads with no content 'load-complete': false, // default

+    // `request-tracing` indicates whether or not to trace Fetch requests initiated by `page.solver.fetch()`
+    // when enabled, such requests are assigned a unique identifier that can be accessed through their `X-Trace-Id` header
+    // this option should be enabled in scenarios where numerous requests for the same URL might occur simultaneously within the same page instance when calling `page.solver.fetch()`
+    'request-tracing': false, // default

     // `url` specifies the target page URL which the browser will navigate to
     // this affects the Referer and Origin headers of requests, as well as other origin-dependant browser properties